|

 As a member of the International Plant Protection Convention (IPPC), the U.S. requires all wood packaging to be treated.
 Carriers must check for ISPM 15 compliance before allowing transportation.
 Shippers are responsible for any issues, delays, or penalties from non-compliance, while consignees are responsible for problems at the destination or during transshipment.

 Instead, use certified pallets and pack your goods in cardboard boxes or other processed wood materials.
 Opt for plastic shipping supplies and avoid using wood in your packing to ensure compliance with ISPM 15.
+Using compliant materials and letting the CFS handle documentation can help reduce delays and contribute to more affordable international shipping.

 When packing your goods for international shipping from the USA, be aware of the following: